-Regulations for domestic aviation in the UK, permits for non-EU registered aircraft, and the roles of the regulatory bodies CAA, DfT and EASA.
+Regulations for operators providing domestic aviation in the UK, permits for non-EU registered aircraft, and the roles of the regulatory bodies, CAA, DfT and EASA.

-The CAA is responsible for regulating most of the aviation sector in the UK, including airlines, airports and national air traffic services.
-The CAA works independently from government.
+CAA is responsible for regulating most of the aviation sector in the UK, including airlines, airports and national air traffic services.
+CAA works independently from government.

-If your business activities involve aviation, it’s likely that your business, any aircraft you operate, and some or all of your staff will need to be licensed by the CAA and follow certain standards and regulations.
+It’s likely that your business, any aircraft you operate, and some or all of your staff will need to be licensed by CAA and follow certain standards and regulations.

 - air safety

 In some areas of aviation, CAA is the UK’s primary regulator.
 In others - such as the type certification of aircraft and components - the responsibility for regulation has passed to the European Aviation Safety Agency (EASA), and CAA is responsible for implementing the regulations in the UK.

 Phone CAA’s enquiry team on 01293 573 725.

 - issuing licences for aircraft, flight crew and aircraft maintenance engineers

 - setting medical fitness standards for aviation personnel, such as pilots, who are critical to aviation safety